AaronHong1024/ONeSAMP_3/README.md

 ABSTRACT

-ONeSAMP 3.0 computes the effective population size of gene data sets.
-The estimation of the genetic effective population size (Ne) has been an established challenge in the field of population genetics.
-This program uses local linear regression and five summary statistics to conclude the Ne value.
-The software will take a file in GENEPOP format and provide the user with an effective population size.
+ONeSAMP 3.0 computes the effective population size of genomic data sets.
+This program takes a file in GENEPOP format and computes five summary statistics.
+The software then uses linear regression based on these summary statistics to estimate of effective population size.

+It is strongly recommended that users read the accompanying manuscript before applying ONeSAMP to their data.
+The manuscript is published in SOME JOURNAL %%%%%%{include link here} %%%%%%%

 +++++++++++++++++++++++++++

 USAGE OVERVIEW
+1. The system should be Linux.

-1. Must have R downloaded in order to run the software
+2. Must have R downloaded in order to run the software

    You can download and set up the R environment at this link:

         https://www.tutorialspoint.com/r/r_environment_setup.htm

 3. Python 3.8 or later is required to run the program
 +++++++++++++++++++++++++++

-ARUGMENTS
+INSTALLATION
+1. Make a new ONeSAMP directory

+        mkdir OneSamp
+        cd OneSamp
+2. Clone the repository

+        git clone git@github.com:AaronHong1024/OneSamp.git
+3. Give the Permission to the ONeSAMP file under the build directory

+        chmod 777 build/OneSamp

+HOW TO RUN

 usage: python main [--s number of trails] [--o input]
 ```